encoredev/encore/docs/develop/auth.md

 ## Overriding auth information

-Encore allows overriding the auth information for an outgoing request using the [`auth.WithContext`](https://pkg.go.dev/encore.dev/beta/auth#WithContext) function.
+Encore supports overriding the auth information for an outgoing request using the [`auth.WithContext`](https://pkg.go.dev/encore.dev/beta/auth#WithContext) function.
 This function returns a new context with the auth information set to the specified values.